-All your survey questions and answers should be clear to respondents, i.e. they should be able to understand their context.
+All your survey questions should be clear to respondents, i.e. they should be able to understand their context.

 You should also keep questions as short as possible, ensuring you’re only asking one thing at a time.

-All surveys, forms and quizzes are mobile friendly on KwikSurveys.
+All online surveys, forms and quizzes are mobile friendly on KwikSurveys.

 11. Thank respondents

 Show appreciation for their time and effort.
-And if the survey was collecting feedback, assure them their voice has been heard.
+And if you were collecting feedback, assure them their voice has been heard.

 12. Don’t make every question required